Create Digital Engagement on Multiple Channels

 - Add the case fields you want on the form.

 - Enter the URL to appear after customers submit their case, such as a “thank you” page.

 - If Include reCAPTCHA in HTML is selected, deselect it.
 We’re not going to cover reCAPTCHA here.

 - Copy the HTML code and send it to your web developer to post on your website.

 - Click Finished.

 Ursa Major Solar’s online support presence is established.
-Customers can reach out to their service team at their convenience and create cases over the web.
+Customers can contact their service team at their convenience and create cases over the web.

 More Digital Engagement Channels in Salesforce

 With email and web form channels set up, Ursa Major Solar is ready to start engaging with customers and collecting cases.
 But Sita and Roberto want to learn more about channels.
-Once Maria is finished with case management, they want to know which channels she can return to reach more customers in stage two of their Service Cloud setup.
+When Maria is finished with case management, they want to know which channels she can return to reach more customers in stage two of their Service Cloud setups.

 Maria looks into more digital engagement options with Service Cloud.
 She shares these features with Sita and Roberto.